iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.0.4/report.md

 > Needs bt and location.drains battery fast.Useless<br> :date: __2020-11-20 19:29:06__

 > 15 mins is to long.
 I'm a delivery driver and I'm not in anyones company for that long.
 Surely you can catch covid in less than 15 mins Thought I'd add to my review My friends have just got the bug 5 days ago and they haven't got a call from track and trace yet.
 So what is the point of the app.
 He was also told to let his kids to keep going to school after him being positive.<br> :date: __2020-11-20 03:40:54__

-> Needs bluetooth on all the time.Security and battery waste.Junk.uninstalled<br> :date: __2020-11-19 05:30:09__

-> I uninstall this used it for when it come out I live in a small town but livi centre is big enough and guess what nothing happened big deal 😉 still well wear a mask keep to normal well this normal rules.
-Remember this covid19 is not as big as you think grow the hell up.
-Bye have a nice day.
-Don't worry 2020 is nearly over do double 😀 in 2021 or 2022.<br> :date: __2020-11-18 08:33:33__

-> Just too much as it's around me all the time.
-Having it on everything is alot.
-I work for nhs and I'm covid negative, I just need to stop thinking<br> :date: __2020-11-18 05:42:14__

-> Was good.
-No longer updates.<br> :date: __2020-11-17 20:52:05__

-> Useless<br> :date: __2020-11-17 12:21:22__